I am sure you are all just thrilled about my new utility trailer. I know I am. I have been having dreams about driving around with it.

 Incoming search terms:

-- how to make sides for a utility trailer
+- how to make a homemade trailer using plywood

 - put sides on utility trailer